RainingUmbrellas/RainingUmbrellas.github.io/_posts/2023-02-10-Deployment-Chronicles-P1.md

 ---
 layout: post
 date: 2023-02-10
-title: "February 10, 2023 Entry"
+title: "Deployment Chronicles: Part 1 - Quickstart NodeJs web app"
 tags:
-  - Polish Palace
+  - Deployment Chronicles
 ---

 Today is the first post of the 2023 year.
 I took the AZ-204 but missed it by a few points.
 Before, I've been thinking of creating a project from the ground up to practice Azure.
 Now, I think that this approach wasn't productive and I was putting road blocks in my path, impeding my progress.